varnish/Varnish-Book/varnish_book.rst

 - A `graced` object is an object that has expired, but is still kept in cache.
 - `Grace mode` is when Varnish uses a `graced` object.
 - `Grace mode` is a feature to mitigate thread pile-ups, that allows Varnish to continue serving requests when the backend cannot do it.
-- Varnish can use a graced objects in many different ways
+- Varnish can use a graced objects in many different ways.
 - ``beresp.grace`` defines the time that Varnish keeps an object after ``beresp.ttl`` has elapsed.

 .. container:: handout